AseanK/CTF_Write-ups/picoCTF/pico_keygenme.py/README.md

 - It fisrt checks if the length of `key_full_template_trial` matches
 - It checks if the `key_part_static1_trial` matches after
 - Iterates HashSet for the key_part_dynamic1_trial
-- Indexes are in following order: <br>
+- Indices are in following order: <br>
 `45362718`

 ## Reverse Engineering